Ironholds/ores/README.md

 ## Installation

+`ores` can be obtained from CRAN with:

+> install.packages("ores")

-At the moment `ores` lives on GitHub; you can install it with:
+The package also lives on GitHub; you can install it with:

 > devtools::install_github("ironholds/ores")